 This decanting approach into smaller glass bottles is the consistent first choice across all studies for long-term storage.
 My personal experience also supports this conclusion.
-Ideally, you should aliquot (pour into smaller bottles) as soon as you open your whisky, to minimize any effects of air-induced aging over time.

 As an aside, a cheaper alternative is to use clear plastic PET (polyethylene terephthalate) bottles.
 While it is true that some bottom-shelf whiskies come in PET containers (along with many other food and liquid stuffs), the long-term effect of storage of high-proof alcohol in these containers is unknown.
 It is reasonable to worry about the potential extraction of plasticizers over time (i.e., the additives used during production to keep the plastic from becoming too brittle).